 On the other hand, Kaola provides a one-stop solution for foreign manufacturers to enter China’s complex market.
 By handling cross-border logistics, warehousing, online operations, and after-sales services, Kaola enables foreign manufacturers to reach Chinese consumers on a broader and faster scale.

-Important things to know before applying on Kaola
+Important things to know before applying to Kaola

-In China, the possibility to open a shop on e-commerce websites does not only depend on your motivation, but mostly on how your brand appears and the potential it will have on the chosen platform.
-If you want to get the opportunity of selling your products on one of the most popular e-commerce platforms in China, you will need to show what you have to offer, and convince Kaola you have the potential to attract Chinese consumers.
+In China, the possibility of opening a shop on e-commerce websites does not only depend on your motivation but mostly on how your brand appears and the potential it will have on the chosen platform.
+If you want to get the opportunity to sell your products on one of the most popular e-commerce platforms in China, you will need to show what you have to offer and convince Kaola that you have the potential to attract Chinese consumers.

 Through the procurement route